-Rather than “winging” it by chatting about the key messages, he froze, created an awkward silence and walked off with his tail between his legs.
+Rather than “winging” it by chatting about the key messages, he froze, created an awkward silence and walked off.
 Stinziano, left on stage by himself, temporarily looked horrified and the whole room felt uncomfortable.

 Is it too harsh to call this a meltdown?
-Maybe, but you’d think that a hollywood veteran would know that the show must go on.
+It’s better to see this as a humbling experience we can learn from.
 A key to public speaking is the wrapup – and without an end to his speech, Bay left it up to the audience to interpret how bad he felt.